-Our strategy relies on an ambitious research and innovation policy goals to make measurable contributions to the resource revolution.
+Our strategy relies on an ambitious research and innovation policy goals.
 This enables our customers to achieve greater efficiency in the environmental management.

 The creation of secondary raw materials is at the heart of the new circular economy.
 It’s a way of addressing the increasing scarcity of natural resources and rising raw materials costs.
 We’re innovating to accelerate recycling and offer real world solutions to our customers.